-Jamaica Association of Social Workers (JASW) Prize - Awarded to the best overall performance in Year 2 of the BSc.
+Jamaica Association of Social Workers (JASW) Prize - Awarded to the student with the best overall performance in Level 2 of the BSc.
 Social Work programme.

 Social Work Alumni/June Dolly Besson Memorial Award - Awarded annually to a Mona student with the best performance in Level I of the BSc.
 Social Work examinations.